Why ‘Free to Be…You and Me’ Was The Most Important Album Of Our Youth

 This was the last song on the album, and it was just the sort of sweet pop song that you wanted Free to Be…You and Me to close out with.
 An irresistible tune about kids doing what they want to together and owning it.
 Jill teaches Bill to bake a cake, Bill teaches Jill to bait a fishhook and everyone’s happy.
 “Glad to have a friend like you…” goes the chorus, “…and glad to just be me.”
 The ultimate message of tolerance—I’ll do me, you do you, and we’ll all be good.

-Listening to Free to Be…You and Me in 2015 leaves me feeling kind of exhausted.
+Listening to Free to Be…You and Me now leaves me feeling kind of exhausted.
 It’s such a tour de force, such a catchy rock album but also a pretty thorough education in gender politics in just 45 minutes.
 I missed so many of the powerful messages when I wore out the record when I was a kid—or perhaps, like the best media for kids, I absorbed a lot of it without realizing it.
 And hearing the catchy songs now, it’s clear their lessons are just as crucial for kids today as they were in the ’70s.
 Plus, no kid should grow up without hearing that exuberant title track at least once.